ahmetaa/zemberek-nlp/grpc/README.md

 Zemberek-NLP provides some of its functions via a remote procedure call framework called `gRPC`.
 [gRPC](https://grpc.io) is a high performance, open-source universal RPC framework.
-Once Zemberek-NLP gRPC server is started, other applications can access remote services natively via automatically generated client libraries. gRPC supports many languages out of the box (Java, Python, C++, C#, Node.js etc.).
+Once Zemberek-NLP gRPC server is started, other applications can access remote services natively via automatically generated client libraries. gRPC supports many languages out of the box such as Java, Python, C++, C#, Node.js etc.

-Initially only a limited number of functions are available and only Java and Python client libraries are provided.
+Initially only a limited number of functions are available and only Python client library is provided.

 All remote API is subject to change without notice until version 1.0.0.